lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-10. Current results have been processed, clear "results".
+10. The current results have been processed, clear "results".

 ```cpp
             VehicleDetection.results.clear();
 ```

-11. Separately pass each input frame from the batch, along with its results, to the next stage of the pipeline.
+11. For each input frame from the batch, pass the frame along with its results to the next stage of the pipeline.

 ```cpp
             for (auto && item : batchedFifoItems) {